 For ten years, I ran school programs at the Brooklyn Museum, where I worked with a talented team of educators to host kids and teachers for fun, engaging gallery experiences.
 My professional life includes serving on the Board of Directors for the Museum Education Roundtable and contributing as a peer reviewer to its publication, the Journal of Museum Education.
 I'm an avid presenter at local and national conferences, and served two years as president of the New York City Museum Educators Roundtable.
 I'm also on the Advisory Council of the Women's International Leadership Program at International House.
 I have worked at the Museum of Anthropology at the University of British Columbia (U.B.C.) in my hometown of Vancouver, Canada; Lower East Side Tenement Museum; and Cathedral Church of Saint John the Divine.
 My graduate degrees are from Bank Street College of Education (M.S. in Ed.) and U.B.C.
 (M.A. in Art History).
 And when I'm not geeking out about the arts and education you’ll find me careening down the side of a mountain, on skis or a bike, depending on the season.
 I tweet as @alexainbrooklyn.

 Looking for the right candidate for a museum education-related job?
-Post the job listing with NYCMER using our easy job submission form to reach the in-boxes of over 600 members.
+Post the job listing with NYCMER using our easy job submission form to reach the in-boxes of over 1000 members.
+A one-time email blast announcing a single position will be sent to the NYCMER membership for $20, and includes a month-long job posting on our public job listings page.